AnthonMS/MyHotKeys-OnSteroids/readme.md

 - Make the functions in keyboard and mouse controllers into shared functions in a seperate file
 - Instead of importing different ActionController, we should just have one default ActionController that imports all functions from an "actions" directory where there are files holding actions.
 One file can hold multiple functions and there can be multiple files in actions folder.
 - Update ScriptController to only import functions with names that exist in config.
 - Import actions nested in directories once in /actions.
+Ex.: "/actions/MyActions/MyAwesomeActions.py"
-Ex.: "/actions/MyActions/MyAwesomeActions.py"Make InputController which will be the parent class for both mouse and keyboard.
-This way they will inherit the functionality instead of importing it from shared.py.
+- Create InputController which will be a parent class for both mouse and keyboard.
+This way, they will inherit the functionality instead of importing it from shared.py.
+- Make hold_start and hold_stop instead of only hold action. event key can now hold: "down", "up", "hold", "hold_start", "hold_stop"
+     "hold" will now function as a continuous call of the action when the key is held down.
+The others will do as they say.

 ## Usage:
 ```